 Stefanie Weisman was born and raised in Queens, New York, across the river from Manhattan.
 She was valedictorian of New York City’s renowned Stuyvesant High School and graduated from Columbia University with the highest GPA in her class.
 She has a B.A. in History, a B.S. in Computer Science, and an M.A. in Art History.
 Stefanie has received numerous awards including Best Performance in Columbia’s Core Curriculum, Best Senior Thesis in History on a non-U.S. Topic, Phi Beta Kappa, and Summa Cum Laude.
 She was a Craig Hugh Smyth fellow at NYU’s Institute of Fine Arts, where she specialized in ancient Greek and Roman art.
 Stefanie is the author of The Secrets of Top Students: Tips, Tools, and Techniques for Acing High School and College (Sourcebooks, 2013), which was recently translated into Chinese.
 Her short story “In Search of E.B.” was named a Notable Essay in The Best American Essays 2013.
-She is currently the Academic Success Program Developer for the International Academic Alliance in New York City.
-Stefanie’s hobbies include traveling, reading ink-and-paper books, visiting museums, memorizing Shakespeare, listening to classical and classic rock, playing piano, and eating her way through New York City!
+She is currently writing a historical fiction novel on the ancient Minoans.
+Her hobbies include traveling, reading ink-and-paper books, visiting museums, memorizing Shakespeare, listening to classical and classic rock, playing piano, and eating her way through New York City!

 You can also follow me on Twitter @StefanieWeisman.
-I have another blog on travel, Glimpses of Paradise.
+I have a blog on travel and art called Glimpses of Paradise.
 My photos are available at Fineartamerica.com.